kylewelsby/gonetraveling.me/content/posts/2014-09-22-olina-hotel/index.md

 ---
 title: "Olina Hotel"
 date: "2014-09-22"
+url: /olina-hotel
+categories:
+- Vietnam
+- Nha Trang
+- Food
 ---

-Olina Hotel (ranked #13 out of 201 hotels in Danang on [TripAdvisor](http://tripadvisor.com/3370587)) is a budget hotel, after checking reviews for all hotels within our price range this hotel yields less problems.
+Olina Hotel {{<tripadvisor 3370587>}} is a budget hotel, after checking reviews for all hotels within our price range this hotel yields less problems.

 The hotel is noisy by other guests and outside construction.